Framstag/acousticrules/README.md

 tailor the profile for your application or want to produce a family of similar quality profiles with little variance.

-It may be helpful where severity depends and the ranking of quality features of your software, especially security, maintainability or compatibility to some standard may be ranked differently from project to project.
+AcousticRules may be helpful in situations where severity depends on the ranking of quality features of your software, especially security, maintainability or compatibility to some standard may be ranked differently from project to project.